 Fortunately, there are some tax laws that encourage businesses to buy equipment – bonus depreciation and Section 179.

-In December 2017, the Tax Cuts and Jobs Act updated these laws.
+In December 2017, the Tax Cuts and Jobs Act (the Act) updated these laws.
 Now, businesses might see a greater reward for purchasing and using new business equipment.

 Take a look at these changes and think about how they might apply to your business.
 Does your depreciation strategy change?
-Can you take advantage of these provisions in new ways?
-Should you buy more equipment?
+Can you take advantage of these benefits in new ways?
+Is it a good time to buy more equipment?

 Depreciation is how businesses spread out the cost of assets over the life of the asset.
-You’re a cherry farmer.
-You buy a new cooling system for your tanks.
-You’d rather extend the cost of the cooling system over 15 years rather than deduct it all at once.
+You’re a contractor.
+You buy a new excavator for your business.
+You’d rather extend the cost of the excavator over 15 years rather than deduct it all at once.

 What’s bonus depreciation?

 It’s a way for businesses to speed up depreciation and take a greater deduction up front.
 Businesses can claim a larger deduction for the cost of property in the first year it’s placed in service.

 When the asset is placed in service, it marks the start of the depreciation period.
 Congress created bonus depreciation as an incentive for companies to purchase more assets.

 The Act amended the existing depreciation law.
 It increased the bonus depreciation percentage and widened the scope of eligible property.
 It also extended the depreciation rules through 2026.